codeheroics/talks/npm3/index.md

 <img src="images/wait.gif" />

-But wait just a bit if you depend heavily on shrinkwraps.
+But wait just a bit if you depend on shrinkwraps (and if you don't, you should consider it).

-(Front-end?
-Go for it!)

 --